 Fixing mistakes in a new company.
 ASIC Form 492 – Request for correction

 If you make a mistake on a form that you have already lodged with ASIC, you can lodge an amendment.
 This is by preparing and lodging a Form 492 – Request for correction.
-Use this form if you or your adviser find a mistake on the form, and want to notify ASIC to correct the mistake.
+Use this form if you or your adviser finds a mistake on the form and wants to notify ASIC to correct the mistake.
 (ASIC stands for the Australian Securities and Investments Commission.)

-• that you put in the incorrect information on your application for a new company;
+- that you put incorrect information on your application for a new company;

 Can I telephone ASIC and correct the mistake?

-If you notice a mistake in your new company within 24 hours of its registration, you may be able to fix the mistake by calling ASIC on 1300 300 630 or 61 3 5177 5407 (outside of Australia).
+If you notice a mistake in your new company within 24 hours of its registration, you may be able to rectify the error by contacting ASIC on 1300 300 630 or +61 3 5177 5407 (outside Australia).

 But, in most cases, a Form 492 – Mistake Correction form is required.